What do you think of these solution?

 page from the torn songbook titled: My Saviour First

-and included it in the apron pocket.
+of all and included it in the apron pocket.
 Both of my

 grandparents loved God and served Him with all their